gcarbo01/db-schema-design-guidelines/README.md

 <br><img src="./images/Tenant-Company1.jpg" align="center" width=85% height=85%> <br> <br>
 <br>
 The example below: <br>
 .
-The tenant has only one single Company using an Application. <br>
+The Tenant has multiple child Companies; all companies are invited to use an Application. <br>
 .
-The application is being used only by one Company. <br>
+The users of the Companies are provided with access to the Application. <br>
 <br><img src="./images/Tenant-Company-instance1.jpg" align="center" width=85% height=85%> <br> <br>
 <br>